-As part of the Alabama Office of Highway Safety (AOHS) traffic safety planning effort, a strategic Occupant Protection Plan was developed for the state in FY2012, and it has been updated each year in the May-June time frame.
+The central basis for the development of occupant restraint countermeasures by the Alabama Office of Highway Safety (AOHS) is the strategic Occupant Protection Plan, which was developed for the state in FY2012, and it has been updated each year in the May-June time frame.
 This plan is evidence-based to reflect the particular occupant protection issues within the State.
-The major goal of the plan is to assure that resources dedicate to occupant protection are allocated in an optimal manner to bring about the maximum traffic safety benefits to the roadway users of the State.
-The plan considers all restraint programs to be conducted in Alabama over a five year planning horizon with special emphasis on those that are proposed to be funded under the 405b Occupant Protection Grants and 402 Grants section for FY 2019.
+The major goal of the plan is to assure that resources dedicated to occupant protection are allocated to bring about the maximum traffic safety benefits to the roadway users of the State.
+The plan considers all restraint programs to be conducted in Alabama over a five year planning horizon with special emphasis on those that are proposed to be funded under the 405b Occupant Protection Grants and 402 Grants section for FY 2020.
 The purpose of the 405b program is to "encourage States to adopt and implement occupant protection laws and programs to reduce highway deaths and injuries from individuals riding unrestrained in motor vehicles."

-Having a front seat occupant seatbelt usage rate measured in FY2017 at 92.9% qualifies Alabama as a high seat belt use state.
+Having a front seat occupant seatbelt usage rate measured in FY2018 at 91.8% qualifies Alabama as a high seat belt use state.
 This means that the State qualifies for special restraint funding by (1) submitting an occupant protection plan, (2) participating in the Click It or Ticket campaign, (3) maintaining child restraint inspection stations, and (4) having an adequate number of child passenger safety technicians.
 Alabama meets all of these requirements.

 The overall problem identification for the Alabama Highway Safety Plan (HSP) begins with the most recently generated data for Table 1.
-This arranges crash types by the number of fatalities and sets a priority if in fact, "all other things were equal."
+This arranges crash types by the number of fatalities and sets a priority if, in fact, "all other things were equal."
 But all other things are not equal, and further analysis is needed to account for countermeasure effectiveness and cost.
-Nevertheless Table 1 serves very effectively in giving everyone in the traffic safety community a high level view of the source of fatalities as well as how these fatalities are also reflected in the lower severity crashes.
+In addition, the categories of Crash Types are not mutually exclusive, so there are interactions between them that need to be given further analysis.
+For example, any of the crash causes might occur with or without occupants being properly restrained.
+As an example, certain age groups have been found more inclined to use restraints than others.
+Nevertheless, Table 1 serves effectively in giving the traffic safety community a high level view of the source of fatalities as well as how these fatalities are also reflected in the lower severity crashes.